Independent Artists The Age of Empowerment

 - A sector with real scale.
-Artists without record labels generated $643.1 million in 2018, up 35% from 2017.
+Artists without record labels generated XXX million in 2018, up XXX from 2017.
 These independent artists represent the fastest-growing segment of the global recorded music business, a segment of global scale with real impact and influence.
 They are also more streaming native than label artists.

 - Culture first, cash second.
 Artists’ definition of success is very much culture first, then cash.
 They are looking for respect and recognition first and foremost.
 With this respect and recognition, they can become viable touring acts with the chance to earn loyal fan bases.

 - Labels are not a prerequisite.
 So, what about the role of labels?
 Artists now view labels very much as one possible means to an end.
-Less than a third of independent artists consider it important to be signed to a label, while for label artists this rises to a little more than half.
+Less than a third of label artists consider it important to be signed to a record label, while for independent artists (i.e. those without record labels) the rate falls to less than a fifth.

 - Don’t give up the day job.
 Most artists have ‘plural careers’.
 Whether signed to a label or not, over two thirds of artists feel they will have to keep up other work alongside music in order to make ends meet.